nasa/cumulus-docs/docs/deployment.md

 	Uploaded: s3://<prefix>-internal/<prefix>-cumulus/workflows/list.json

-__Note that the output of a successful deploy gives you urls that you will use to update your Earthdata application.__
+__Note that the output of a successful deploy gives you urls that you will use to update your EarthData application.__

 #### Update Earthdata Application.

-You will need to add two redirect urls to your Earthdata login application.
+You will need to add two redirect urls to your EarthData login application.
 Login to URS (UAT), and under My Applications -> Application Administration -> use the edit icon of your application.
 Then under Manage -> redirect URIs, add the Backend API url returned from the stack deployment, e.g. `https://<czbbkscuy6>.execute-api.us-east-1.amazonaws.com/dev/token`.
 Also add the Distribution url `https://<kido2r7kji>.execute-api.us-east-1.amazonaws.com/dev/redirect`[^3].
 You may also delete the placeholder url you used to create the application.

 ----